fitzss/ProjectP/README.md

 # Pillur
 A project that encompasses a new mode of programming, A Counterfactual One

+Since the Enlightenment, technological progress has depended specifically on the creation of explanatory knowledge.

 Physical systems are objects that exist in the real world, which we attempt to describe via theory.
 In the mathematical sciences, we invoke mathematical objects (e.g. scalars, vectors,